08Aristodemus24/auto-job-app-sender/documents/interview-flow.md

 * what qualities are you trying to find in a company? `open honest communication, mutual support, responsibility and integrity `

+* What questions do you have for us?
+- Do you have a data team?
+- I'm curious as to what feedback do you have for me so I can be better for the next interview?
+- Hanap ng job with implication of building a data pipeline as a data analyst?
+- roles like Junior da, Junior etl developer, Junior data engineer are good entry level roles
+- Who will i be reporting to?
+- Will I be working with a team of other <insert team e.g. data engineers>?
+- advice how to approach growing as a data analyst then to a senior data analyst or data engineer
+- how is the culture of people?
+- will career growth be a given (this is important)
+- where are the data sources so that you can combine them all into one single source using python especially if a company doesn't use python in its arsenal of tools
+- what's the next steps after this process/interview?
+- Catboost better than XGBoost trees
+- mas maganda pag foreign than local kasi mababait boss

 ### Personality (6):